MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

+For training the model, the chosen hyperparameters are by default taken from the python script's argparser.
+We found this to be easier than taking from a config file.
+However, we still inserted one under /src/models/config to show that it was also an option.

+In the script, we set the default values in the argparsers, which could be simply overwritten when running the CLI command, like:
+'python ./src/models/train_model.py' --epochs 10 --lr 0.01', signifying that this run should run with 10 epochs and a learning rate og 0.01.
+The specific arguments for train_model.py are batch_size, epochs, lr, seed (for reproducibility) and the WandB API key for the WandB project.
+.
 When training the model the hyperparameters are by default loaded from the configuration file src/models/config/default_params.yaml.
 It is also possible to pass a different path using the argparser.
 The configuration file contains the learning rate, number of epochs, the batch size of the model and a seed if reproducability is desired.
 The configuration file is passed to the wandb.init() function and the hyperparameters are loaded into the training script with the following code:

 lr = wandb.config.lr